 WhY USE Categories aNd Tags?

+Neither Categories nor Tags are required for SEO purposes.
 Search engines like Google send targeted traffic to your blog based on results of keyword searches of your indexed content.

 These days search engines pay more attention to your keywords in your content than they do to your keywords in Tags/Categories. — Revisiting Keywords and Tags